hxy9243/lab-setup/README.md

 Lab Setup Scripts
 ====

-These are my setup scripts for my home-lab environment.
-It's designed for a small cluster of VMs/baremetal nodes running k8s.
+These are my setup scripts for my baremetal home-lab or cloud-based lab environment.
+It's designed for a small cluster of VMs/baremetal nodes running kubernetes.

 ## Ansible Setup